Four Last Things (video game)

-Four Last Things is a point-and-click adventure video game (see List of graphic adventure games).
-Made by Joe Richardson, it came out on 23 February 2017 for Windows, Android, and iOS.
+Four Last Things is a point-and-click adventure video game (see List of graphic adventure games) created by Joe Richardson.
+It was released on February 23, 2017 for Windows, Android, and iOS.

-PCGamer said that the game was a “Monty Python-esque, painterly point and click.”
+A PCGamer review called the game a “Monty Python-esque, painterly point and click.”

-Four Last Things has animated paintings that have been stitched together into a game world.
+The art style of Four Last Things consists of animated paintings stitched together into the game world.

-It has a sequel, The Procession to Calvary.
+It has a sequel, The Procession to Calvary, released in 2020, and a final installment, Death of the Reprobate, released in 2024.

 Reception

-The game, its concept, and its art were given a fairly decent review in PC Gamer, although the lack of a manual save function was criticized.
+The game, its concept, and its art were given a fairly positive review in PC Gamer, although the lack of a manual save function was criticized.

 It was nominated for Best Art at the Independent Games Festival's award show in Brazil in June 2017.

 The International Business Times included it on a list of eight “innovative” indie games at the London Games Festival.
-The IBT liked the “witty writing” of Richardson, the use of the public domain Renaissance-era paintings, and that the game allowed you to slap bishops.
+The IBT praised the “witty writing” of Richardson, the use of the public domain Renaissance-era paintings, and that the game allowed you to slap bishops.